 Attested in English from early 15c. as "of or pertaining to the people at large" and from late 15c. as "pertaining to public affairs."
 The meaning "open to all in the community, to be shared or participated in by people at large" is from 1540s in English.
 An Old English adjective in this sense was folclic.
 The sense of "done or made by or on behalf of the community as a whole" is by 1550s; that of "regarding or directed to the interests of the community at large, patriotic" is from c.
 1600.

-Early 15c. as "pertaining to the people."
-From late 15c. as "pertaining to public affairs;" meaning "open to all in the community" is from 1540s in English.
-An Old English adjective in this sense was folclic.
-Public relations first recorded 1913 (after an isolated use by Thomas Jefferson in 1807).
-Public office "position held by a public official" is from 1821; public service is from 1570s; public interest from 1670s.
-Public-spirited is from 1670s.
-Public enemy is attested from 1756.
+Public relations "the management of the relationship between a company or corporation and the general public" is recorded by 1913 (with an isolated use by Thomas Jefferson in 1807).
+Public office "position held by a public official" is from 1821; public service is from 1570s; public interest "the common well-being" is from 1670s.
+Public enemy, one considered a nuisance to the general community, is attested from 1756.
 Public sector attested from 1949.
 Public funds (1713) are the funded debts of a government.

-"the community," 1610s, from public (adj.); meaning "people in general" is from 1660s.
-In public "in public view, publicly" is attested from c.
+"the general body of people constituting a nation, state, or community; the nation or state," 1610s, from public (adj.); the meaning "people in general" is from 1660s.
+In public "in open view, publicly, before the people at large" is attested from c.
 1500.

 updated on February 11, 2023